 The course contains 85 of my articles organized into 14 online lessons that you can review in any order that you wish.

 The knowledge that these easy-to-read articles will give you is the best way that I have discovered for divorcing people and people fighting over custody to learn how to conquer their case-related fears.

 If you'd like to meet with me personally, call me at (732) 845-9010 or SEND ME AN EMAIL BY CLICKING HERE.
 We'll get you in quickly for our "Strategy Session."

 When we meet, we will carefully go over the facts of YOUR child custody case, your particular concerns, and we will discuss the most productive ways to satisfactorily resolve those issues.

 I designed this website to offer help to anyone who is willing to take the time to read the articles and learn from them.

 Take advantage of this resource...spend some time going through these articles.

 I promise that they will help you.

-PS: Would you like to receive cutting-edge NJ divorce information from me, delivered directly to your email?
+PS: Would you like to receive cutting-edge NJ divorce and child custody information from me, delivered directly to your email?
 Sign up below.
-We will not send you Spam but rather only good, useful information about divorce in New Jersey.
-Your first email will arrive immediately after you sign up.
+We will not send you Spam but rather only good, useful information about divorce and custody in New Jersey.
+Your first email will arrive a few minutes after you sign up.